GDelevoye/SMSN/README.md

 Major environment changes were done for 1.0.1
 Older commit, however, might help you to find suitable settings that used to work with conda-forge.

-# Hardware requirements and calculation time

-- SSD is adviced
-- 1 recent CPU handles a hole in about ~5 to 10s on average (order of magnitude)
-- The size of the files generated varies a lot, but can easily reach several GB per run.
-- min 2GB RAM per processor allocated to the job and 0.13Mb per hole -- Each of these two conditions must be met, but don't need to be added

 # Known problems